SydAsif/SydAsif.github.io/_posts/ansible/2022-06-17-ansible-python-venv.md

 deactivate
 ```

-Deactivate virtual enviroment and repeat the same commands to deploy the ansible 2.9 version.
+Deactivate virtual environment and repeat the same commands to deploy the ansible 2.9 version.